Oros42/CustomDebian/README.md

 ```
 And get your ISO in ./livework/?.iso
 Estimated time : 20 minutes with a 400 kB/s Internet connection.
+Size of ISO : 116 Mo
+By default, on boot, the whole system is load in RAM.
+So you need at least 200Mo of RAM.
+And you can remove the USB key or liveCD after booting.

 You want to add something in your liveCD ?